edannenberg/kubler/README.md

     $ cd gentoo-bb
     $ ./build.sh

-* if you don't have gpg available (you should!) you can use -s to skip verification of downloaded files
+* If you don't have gpg available (you should!) you can use -s to skip verification of downloaded files

     $ ./build.sh -s

-* check the folders in bb-dock/ for image specific documentation
+* Check the folders in bb-dock/ for image specific documentation
 * bin/ contains some scripts to start/stop a few container chains

 Creating new images:

- * all images must be located in bb-dock, folder name = image name
+ * All images must be located in bb-dock, folder name = image name
  * Dockerfile.template and Buildconfig.sh are the only required files
  * Buildconfig.sh is used to configure the compiling stage, defining PACKAGES is the only requirement
  * build.sh will pick up your image on the next run

- * Some usefull options while working on an image:
+Some usefull options while working on an image:

     $ ./bob-interactive.sh # start an interactive build container, same as run by build.sh to produce the rootfs.tar